microsoft/tslint-microsoft-contrib/README.md

 `no-string-based-set-immediate` | Do not use the version of setImmediate that accepts code as a string argument.
 However, it is acceptable to use the version of setImmediate where a direct reference to a function is provided as the callback argument | 0.0.1
 `no-string-based-set-interval`  | Do not use the version of setInterval that accepts code as a string argument.
 However, it is acceptable to use the version of setInterval where a direct reference to a function is provided as the callback argument | 0.0.1
 `no-string-based-set-timeout`   | Do not use the version of setTimeout that accepts code as a string argument.
 However, it is acceptable to use the version of setTimeout where a direct reference to a function is provided as the callback argument | 0.0.1
+`no-unexternalized-strings`     | Ensures that double quoted strings are passed to a localize call to provide proper strings for different locales.
+The rule can be configured using an object literal as document in the [feature request](https://github.com/Microsoft/tslint-microsoft-contrib/issues/95#issuecomment-173149989)| 2.0.1
 `no-unnecessary-semicolons`     | Remove unnecessary semicolons | 0.0.1
 `no-unnecessary-bind`           | Do not bind 'this' as the context for a function literal or lambda expression.
 If you bind 'this' as the context to a function literal, then you should just use a lambda without the bind.
 If you bind 'this' as the context to a lambda, then you can remove the bind call because 'this' is already the context for lambdas.
 Works for Underscore methods as well.  | 1.0
 `no-unused-imports`             | Remove unused imports | 0.0.1